Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

   * Active Nodes and Service Nodes:
     * Software State:
         * GOOD
-        * PATCHING - when a status of patching is entered, the node will automatically exit this state after a number of steps (as defined by the osPatchingDuration configuration item) after which it returns to a GOOD state
+        * FIXING - when a status of FIXING is entered, the node will automatically exit this state after a number of steps (as defined by the osFIXINGDuration configuration item) after which it returns to a GOOD state
         * COMPROMISED
     * File System State:
         * GOOD